Glaive-Free-Fire/MGQP-Map-Editor/README.md

    - Japanese text (if loaded) is shown above the corresponding Russian block for reference.
    - Use the "+" button to split long text blocks.
 The editor will automatically insert a generated ShowTextAttributes block (with `#+`) after every 4 ShowText blocks.
    - Use the "-" button to remove blocks (soft deletion preserves structure).
    - Use the **Split Lines** button to automatically split all long text blocks in the file at once.
+The function now intelligently checks if `ShowTextAttributes` separator is needed (only if total lines would exceed 4).
    - **NEW:** Related blocks (JumpToLabel/Label, Script/ScriptMore) are automatically synchronized when you edit one of them.
    - **NEW:** Use `##` marker at the end of ShowText lines to ignore Japanese text detection for that line.
+   - **NEW:** The **Duplicate** button (shown on matching lines) copies content from only the single associated block and works even when only the Russian file is loaded.

 3. **Undo/Redo:**
    - Use the ↺ and ↻ buttons or Ctrl+Z / Ctrl+Y to undo/redo changes.